ivs-kuleuven/platosim3/README.txt

 $ ./platosim ../inputfiles/myInputfile.yaml myOutputfile.hdf5 myLogFile.txt

 The first argument is the simulation configuration input file, of which you can find an example 'inputfile.yaml' in the folder inputfiles/.
-You can copy this configuration file and adapt it to your needs.
+You can (and are adivsed to) copy this configuration file to a new file, and adapt the latter to your needs.
 Note that this input file contains the line:

 ProjectLocation:         ENV['PLATO_PROJECT_HOME']